-SDS-PAGE analysis of samples collected during preparation of the bacterial lysate may indicate that most of the histidinetagged protein is located in the centrifugation pellet.
+SDS-PAGE analysis of samples collected during the preparation of the bacterial lysate may indicate that most of the histidine-tagged protein is located in the centrifugation pellet.
 Possible causes and solutions are:

 - Sonication may be insufficient: Check cell disruption by microscopic examination or monitor by measuring the release of nucleic acids at 260 nm.
 Adding lysozyme (up to 0.1 volume of a 10 mg/ml lysozyme solution in 25 mM Tris-HCl, pH 8.0) prior to sonication may improve results.
 Avoid frothing and overheating as this may denature the target protein.
-Oversonication can also lead to co-purification of host proteins with the target protein. - The protein may be insoluble (inclusion bodies): The protein can usually be solubilized (and unfolded) from inclusion bodies using common denaturants such as 4-6 M Gua-HCI, 4-8 M urea or strong detergents.
+Oversonication can also lead to co-purification of host proteins with the target protein. - The protein may be insoluble (inclusion bodies): The protein can usually be solubilized (and unfolded) from inclusion bodies using common denaturants such as 4-6 M Gua-HCl, 4-8 M Urea or strong detergents.

-Prepare buffers containing 20 mM sodium phosphate, 0.5-1 M NaCl, 8 M urea or 6 M Gua-HCl, and suitable imidazole concentrations, pH 7.4-7.6.
+Prepare buffers containing 20 mM sodium phosphate, 0.5-1 M NaCl, 8 M Urea, or 6 M Gua-HCl, and suitable imidazole concentrations, pH 7.4-7.6.
 Use these buffers for sample preparation, as binding buffer, and as elution buffer.
-For sample preparation and binding buffer, use 10 mM imidazole or the concentration selected during optimization (including urea or Gua-HCl).
-To minimize sample dilution, add solid urea or Gua-HCl.
+For sample preparation and binding buffer, use 10 mM imidazole or the concentration selected during optimization trials (including Urea or Gua-HCl).
+To minimize sample dilution, add solid Urea or Gua-HCl.
 Histidine-tagged protein is found in the flowthrough and purified fractions:

-- Capacity of IMAC Sepharose High Performance is exceeded: Increase the volume of IMAC Sepharose High Performance or decrease the sample volume used for your purification. - Buffer/sample composition is incorrect: The protein is found in the flowthrough.
-Check the pH and composition of sample and binding buffers.
+- Capacity of IMAC Sepharose 6 Fast Flow is exceeded: Increase the volume of IMAC Sepharose 6 Fast Flow or decrease the sample volume used for your purification. - Buffer/sample composition is incorrect: Check the pH and composition of sample and binding buffers.
 Ensure that the concentration of chelating or strong reducing agents, as well as of imidazole, is not too high.